 Social care funding is devolved, with different provision across the UK.
-In England, it was again thrown into the spotlight ahead of the General Election on 8 June 2017.
+In England, it was thrown into the spotlight ahead of the 2017 General Election.

 This moves away from the original plan, first proposed in an independent report in 2010, which introduced a lifetime cap on care home costs, and a significant change to the means test.
 Both of these changes were supposed to be introduced in April 2016, but the government then pushed them back to April 2020.

-These original plans are outlined below.
-These are clearly now subject to change.
+These original plans are outlined below, but may be subject to change.

 The lifetime cap

 According to the earlier accepted proposals, a lifetime cap of £72,000 would be introduced in 2020, meaning that once this amount has been spent, you will not be obliged to pay any more for your care.
 The cap would apply whether you are receiving care in your own home, or in a care home.
 The cap does not include expenses incurred in a care home (bed and board), these are charged separately even after reaching the cap, but they will also be capped at £12,000 per year.

 The means test is when your assets are assessed by your local council to decide how much you should contribute towards your own care.
 The current situation is as follows.